 Typical Termination Age for Child Support

 In many U.S. states, the age of majority, when a child legally becomes an adult, is 18.
 However, in Colorado, child support typically continues until the child reaches the age of 19.
-There are certain exceptions to this rule:
+However, if the child is still in high school at that time, payments may be extended until the child graduates or turns 21, whichever comes first.
+For children with disabilities or special needs, support may continue indefinitely if they require additional care.

 Early Termination of Child Support